s0h3ck/h3ck-c0ding/CTFs/Qiwi-Infosec CTF 2016/README.md

 sqlite> .quit
 ```

 It looks like a maze 50 x 50 for a total of 2500 tiles.
 We start at the id of 1, coordinate (0,0) and the endpoint is at the id of 2500, coordinate (49,49).
 A clasic maze problem.
-Here is the write I wrote and the solve methods, I use the simple recursivity and A\* search from that [website](http://www.laurentluce.com/posts/solving-mazes-using-python-simple-recursivity-and-a-search/).
+Here is the script I wrote.
+I use the simple recursivity and A\* search from that [website](http://www.laurentluce.com/posts/solving-mazes-using-python-simple-recursivity-and-a-search/).

 ```python
 #!/usr/bin/python2.7